 The Ministry of Children, Equality and Social Inclusion (BLD) has responsibility for child welfare services and measures to support families in difficulty.

-The Ministry of Labour (AD) has responsibility for social security, pensions and social assistance.
+Ministry of Labour and Social Affairs (ASD) has responsibility for social security, pensions and social assistance.

 Norwegian Directorate of Health (Hdir) (Hdir) is the National Directorate for Health Services.
 Its responsibilities include health services and measures to prevent illness and social problems.